mateuspinto/ee-s1-ard/README.md

 ## Why forking?

 I DO NOT OWN THE SOLUTION MADE HERE.
-My Fork has the sole purpose of making the solution easier to use as a git submodule, making the code more pythonic.
+All credits go to the author and original paper, duly referenced here.
+My purpose was simply to make the code more pythonic, with checks (mypy), and create a package on Pypi, in order to be easily usable in several academic and production solutions.

 ## Testing the solution in SITS (Satellite Image Time Series) for agriculture